Introducing Purchase Perks! Save $1,000 on closing costs when you purchase with us.

-The good news is that there are many factors that you can control.
-These elements are all considered by mortgage lenders when underwriting your new loan and determining the rate for which you qualify.
-Consider improving all or some of them before applying for a mortgage in order to receive the best rate possible.
+The good news: There are some factors you can control.
+These elements are considered by mortgage lenders when underwriting your new loan and determining the rate for which you qualify.
+Consider improving all or some of them before applying for a mortgage to get the best rate possible.

 1. Credit Score

 Having a high credit score is a major indicator of creditworthiness.
-Borrowers with a high credit score are considered to be a less risky investment to lenders, which qualifies them for lower mortgage interest rates.
-In the months or years leading up to a mortgage application, you should do your best to raise your credit score as much as possible.
+Borrowers with a high credit score are seen as a less risky investment to lenders, which qualifies them for lower mortgage interest rates.
+In the months or years leading up to a mortgage application, do what you can to raise your credit score as much as possible.

 2. Debt-to-Income (DTI) Ratio

-In very general terms, lenders want applicants to have a debt-to-income (DTI) ratio of 36% or less.
+In general terms, lenders want applicants to have a DTI ratio of 36% or less.
 Some lenders will have unique preferences, but a high DTI will always throw up a red flag for lenders and signal a risky investment.
 This will increase the mortgage rate offering.
-A DTI higher than 43% will almost automatically mean a mortgage loan denial.
+A DTI higher than 43% could result in a mortgage loan denial.